Ray

 air inlet conduit 66 as illustrated at 75.
 This can include an

-automatic electronic water injection system 75 available at parts
+automatic electronic water injection system 75 available at

-fluid which includes alcohol to prevent freezing.
+windshield washer type fluid which includes alcohol to prevent

 The air enters the inner housing at the second end (5) of the